Causal Inference: Identification Under Unmeasured Confounding (Instrumental Variables)

 Abstract

-Most, if not all, observational studies do not satisfy ignorability because of unmeasured confounders.
+Most, if not all, observational studies do not satisfy ignorability/conditional exchangeability because of unmeasured confounders, pre-treamtent variables that affect both the treatment and the outcome.
 In this lecture, we discuss one of the most popular approaches to identify causal effects when ignorability fails: instrumental variables (IVs).
-Briefly, IVs require finding a variable \(Z\), called an instrument, that satisfy certain assumptions and we will cover two ways to formalize these assumptions, one based on monotonicity and another based on no additive interactions.
+Briefly, IVs require finding a variable \(Z\), called an instrument, that satisfy certain assumptions.
+We cover two ways to formalize these assumptions, one based on monotonicity and another based on no additive interactions.

 Concepts Covered Today